 Nick was born in Seattle, WA and raised in Chilliwack, BC.
 He is a member of Shxwhá:y Village where he lives with his wife and son.
 Nick is very dedicated to his family, community and work.
 He has been with the Mémiyelhtel program since 2018.
 He brings many cultural teachings and knowledge to his work.
 Nick’s fun and adventurous attitude helps him connect and build relationships with the youth he supports.
 In his free time Nick is an active member of his community.

-Kaylene Kelly is a Woodland Cree woman from Bigstone Cree Nation, Treaty 8, and a community member from her partner’s home on Sema:th of the unceded Stó:lō territory in Abbotsford, British Columbia.
+Kaylene Kelly is a Woodland Cree woman from Bigstone Cree Nation, Treaty 8.
 In 2021, Kaylene received her Bachelor of Social Work degree from the University of the Fraser Valley.
 She is driven in advocating for the voices and inclusivity of Indigenous peoples in social work programs and services, and hopes to dismantle systems of oppression, anti-Indigenous racism, marginalization, and violence in my future practice.
 People describe Kaylene as someone who dreams big and craves for more social justice and healing within Indigenous communities.
-Kaylene is greatly honoured and excited to be new to the team at the Mémiyelhtel program and takes great pride in providing justice, advocacy, and mentorship to youth as she has over eight years of experience.
+Kaylene is greatly honoured and excited to be on the team at the Mémiyelhtel program and takes great pride in providing justice, advocacy, and mentorship to youth.

 Breanna was born and raised in Chilliwack.
 She is Stó:lō – Pil’alt – from Xwchíyò:m on her dad’s side, and of Chinese descent on her mom’s side; she also has Danish cultural roots.
 Breanna struggled as a young person and it motivated her to want to work with young people.
 Breanna has a Masters of Counselling degree in Counselling Psychology and has spent her adult career working with youth and giving back to her community.
 She is deeply passionate about this work and aims to support young people in breaking cycles and utilizing their gifts.